AsifT1/Group_Project__IS147/README.md

  Project Description:
 This code is a Car Dealership Calculator is a code that helps users estimate car affordability, loan payments, and financial feasibility.
-The code will give the users a list of cars and depending on their answers of the questions provided, the code will give an output of the best car for them depending on their circumstances.
+The code will give the users a list of cars, and depending on their answers to the questions provided, the code will give an output of the best car for them, depending on their circumstances.

 Docker:
-During this project, we used docker to build images and run the containers so that way we could efficiently test, build and run the code from different environments.
+During this project, we used docker to build images and run the containers so that way we could efficiently test, build, and run the code from different environments.

+Docker and Github Action: While constructing this project, we utilized Github Workflow (Simply Workflow) and InillejIdea to build and push image to Docker.
+So that way we could pull the images from Docker and run them on our computers.